Using Kelloo you can select, prioritize and monitor your project portfolio, finances and resources.

 #7 Identify projects you do not have sufficient resource to do

 It is unlikely you will have sufficient resource to do all the projects you want to do, so Kelloo displays over-allocation warnings for projects that have over allocated resources.

 If a project or resource assignment shows an allocation warning you do not have sufficient resources to do the work.
 You should consider adding additional resource, re-scheduling higher priority work or re-prioritizing work.
-This article look at strategies to use to solve resource allocation problems.

 #8 Identify over allocated resources